-The Board of Directors should set and publish a target time for determining complaints and information on the success rate in meeting the target.
+The Trust Board should set and publish a target time for determining complaints and information on the success rate in meeting the target.
 The Trust should maintain records of all complaints and their outcome.

 If the outcome is that the Trust's original decision or action is upheld, then the applicant can appeal to the Information Commissioner.
-The appeal can be made via their website or in writing to:
+The appeal can be made via live chat or telephone call 0303 123 1113, the ICO website or in writing to:

-Customer Contact

-Information Commissioner's Office
+Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF

-Wycliffe House

-Water Lane, Wilmslow

-SK9 5AF